How to Safely Clean Your Tank and Aquarium Decorations

 - Fill another bucket with warm water and treat it with a dechlorinating agent.

 Keeping your aquarium clean is essential for the health and wellness of your aquarium fish but you must strike a balance between cleaning often enough and cleaning too much.
-Your best bet is to set up a maintenance schedule for your weekly water changes and to correlate that with your décor cleanings.
+Your best bet is to set up a maintenance schedule for your weekly water changes and to correlate that with your dĂ©cor cleanings.
 Cleaning one large tank object per week when you perform your water change will ensure that your tank stays clean without putting your tank at risk for re-cycling.
 Of course, you can also seek out the advice of experienced and longtime aquarium owners.
 See how they clean their tanks, soak up some valuable information, and steal the tricks of the trade.
 Experience comes with time, and learning from the best is a sure way to succeed and keep your fish thriving.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.